Morning Routine Can Transform Your Health

 Why is a morning routine important to your mental and physical health?

-This morning routine can lower your pain level, boost your immune system and mental health.
-Starting each morning doing breathing exercises will help to lower your cortisol level and overall health, issues that can arise from high cortisol
+This morning routine can lower your pain level, boost your immune system, and mental health.
+Starting each morning doing breathing exercises will help to lower your cortisol level and overall health, issues that can arise from high cortisol.
+See some of the health issues that may be eased:

 • Anxiety